 - Skill Level A: Doctors, dentists, architects

-- Experience of at least 1 year (30 hours per week, 1,560 hours in a year) in a full-time or part-time job
+- At least one year of continuous work (30 hours per week, 1,560 hours in a year) in a full-time job.

-- Secondary (high school) or post-secondary school diploma, degree or certificate from a Canadian institute
+- Secondary (high school) or post-secondary school diploma, degree or a certificate from a Canadian institution;

-- An Educational Credential Assessment (ECA) report from approved agencies (to prove your qualifications are at par with the Canadian education system)
+- An Educational Credential Assessment (ECA) report from an approved agency (to prove your qualifications are at par with the Canadian educational system).

-That being said, if you want to be eligible for FSW, you will need at least a bachelors degree or more, to get the required points.
-Most FSW applicants today either hold more than one degree, a professional degree, or a masters.
+That being said, if you want to be eligible for FSWP, you will need at least a bachelors degree or more, to get the required points.
+Most FSWP applicants today either hold more than one degree, a professional degree, or a masters.

-You have to get a minimum score of Canadian Language Benchmark (CLB) 7 in reading, writing, listening and speaking test to qualify for FSW.
-You can take any approved language tests in English and French.
+The FSWP requires a minimum proficiency and knowledge in one of Canada’s official languages.
+You have to get a minimum score of 7 in reading, writing, listening on the Canadian Language Benchmark (CLB) and pass a speaking test to qualify.
+You can take any of approved language tests in English and French listed below: